-Carbonara Mac and Cheese is simply the things that dream are made of.
-Pasta, cheese and bacon.
+Carbonara Mac and Cheese is simply the things that dreams are made of.
+Pasta, cheese, and bacon.
 Need I say more?
-This pasta is creamy, cheesy and one of the best mash ups of some of my favorite comfort foods.
+This pasta is creamy, cheesy and one of the best mashups of some of my favorite comfort foods.
 Shell pasta is doused in a rich and creamy carbonara style sauce and then finished off with crispy bacon and more cheese.
 It’s the perfect addition to your Sunday dinner feast or a fun weeknight dinner with the family.

 What is Carbonara?

 Carbonara is one of my ABSOLUTE favorite pasta dishes.
-Carbonara is an Italian pasta dish that consists of a sauce made from egg and cheese.
+Carbonara is a rich Italian pasta dish that consists of a sauce made from egg and cheese.
 There is usually some sort of pork added to it, such as bacon or pancetta, and it is seasoned with black pepper.
-Another simple dish using simple ingredients, but it packs a TON of flavor.
-The sauce is also extra rich and creamy because it’s made with eggs.
+This dish uses simple ingredients, but it packs a TON of flavor.
+Because the sauce with made with both eggs and cheese, it’s decadent and extra creamy.

 Carbonara Mac and Cheese